Interview Question: "Tell Me About a Time You Made a Mistake"

-A common job interview subject is past work-related mistakes.
+A typical job interview subject is past work-related mistakes.
 One question the interviewer might ask about past mistakes is, “What have you learned from your mistakes?"
-Another is "Tell me about a time you made a mistake."
+Another is, "Tell me about a time you made a mistake."
 While the topic might make you uncomfortable, it’s important to know how to answer a job interview question about mistakes.

 What the Interviewer Really Wants to Know